MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-groups.md

 1. In the admin center, go to the **Groups** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2052855" target="_blank">Groups</a> page.

-2. Click the name of the group you want to manage to open the settings pane.
+2. Select the name of the group you want to manage to open the settings pane.

 3. On the **Members** tab, under **Owners**, select **View all and manage owners**, and do one of the following:

     - To add an owner, select **Add owners** and search for or select an owner, and then select **Save**.
-    - To remove an owner search for or select a group owner, select the X next to the person's name, and then select **Save**.
+    - To remove an owner, search for or select a group owner, select the X next to the person's name, and then select **Save**.

 ::: moniker-end